Published for Trans Day Of Visibility, March 31st 2017.

 In the months that followed, with continued guidance and help from professionals and friends, my mood drastically improved.
 I still had issues and I had bouts of suicidal thoughts but I now had ways to keep them under control.
 The main thing was that I was now living somewhere new and with enough privacy that I was able to be my female self again.
 I was doing so more frequently in the comfort of my home as well as starting to feel more and more confident, although I was still far from happy or ready to come out publicly.

 I had lived in my new flat away from my mums house for about four months now, coasting through life and wondering what I was going to do about what was in my head, when my friend Sam was found dead in his house.
 A year and half later, another friend of mine, Callum, was also found dead in his flat.
 Same group of friends.
 Both of them had hung themselves.
 Either of them could have been me.
-No one knew anything was ‘wrong’ with either of them.
+No one knew anything was ‘wrong’ with either of them, no one knew anything was ‘wrong’ with, certainly not the suicidal bits anyway.
 The night I found out about Callum I decided it was time for me to address my issues because I was still feeling confused, angry and suicidal at times and I didn’t want to be the next person hanging from that fucking noose.
 The times of both of these deaths are the only times I’ve seen my other friend called Sam cry, and that fucking hurt watching a close friend in tears at the loss of another.
 I didn’t want to be responsible for being the next person inflicting that pain on him and I didn’t want anyone else to feel the pain I felt because of his sadness.
 So, the night after Callum’s death, I drunkenly told my friend Beth about myself, and her response was ‘can I come clothes shopping with you if you publicly come out?’ to which I answered affirmative.
-I’d already plucked up the courage to tell my then girlfriend about myself and she was immeasurably supportive and equally excited, so now three people knew about the female me.
-I went on in the coming weeks to tell my friends Charlie, Jim, Josh and Sam (I had to tell Sam because he sarcastically asked me ‘have you got gender dysphoria or something?’ in response to something I said while we were pissed up at the pub) along with my band mates Nick and James and learned that none of them gave a shit.
+I’d already plucked up the courage to tell my then partner about myself and she was immeasurably supportive and equally excited, so now three people knew about the female me.
+I went on in the coming weeks to tell my friends Charlie, Jim, Josh and Sam (I had to tell Sam because he sarcastically asked me ‘have you got gender dysphoria or something?’ in response to something I said while we were pissed up at the pub) along with my band mates Nick, Harry and James and learned that none of them gave a shit.
 A few more close friends and some colleagues at work were next to be told and none of them gave a shit either.
 After this I went and maxed out my credit card on a fucking ton of clothes from Topshop to give my female wardrobe a much needed boost and I then started to seriously consider actually going public.
 I bought a Deed Poll kit from a law firm and prepared to change my name.
-I even started to ‘teach’ myself how to walk again, taking smaller, more ‘feminine’ steps with my feet turned inwards to try and make my movements look more female.
+I started to ‘teach’ myself how to walk again, taking smaller, more ‘feminine’ steps with my feet turned inwards to try and make my movements look more female.
 I started experimenting with make up and growing my hair and I shaved off my beard.
 During this time (I was now 26 in early Spring of 2016) my colleague Lily came over before going on a work do and she was the first person to see me in a pair of Joni jeans from Topshop instead of the usual mens jeans I wore in public.
 She said they looked nice and asked me where they were from so I told her, she responded with something like ‘you should wear girls clothes more often!’ and that was pretty much the final push I needed to go public.

 A young girl in a coffee shop asked me recently ‘why are you wearing a skirt?’ to which I responded ‘because I’m crazy!’ which made her laugh, before her dad said ‘he’s a punk, punks don’t care what other people think!’ which really made me smile, because I had just realised I’d become one of the people I’d wanted to be that I’d read about on the internet all those years ago.
 I didn’t give a shit what people thought about me anymore.
-I was wearing two inch heels, ripped fish nets and a tight-as-fuck wet look pencil skirt with a rolled up, cut off band shirt on and my now long hair tied into a messy bandana and mascara on and I felt like the sexiest fucking person in my town.
+I was wearing two inch heels, ripped fish nets and a wet-look pencil skirt with a rolled up, cut off band shirt on and my now long hair tied into a messy bandana and make up on and I felt like the sexiest fucking person in my town.
 As I write this paragraph I’m wearing electric blue leggings and a top that says ‘Gender Is Over’ and the shit I’m wearing underneath would make the straightest of guys think twice about spending a night with me.

 The moral of my story is this: NEVER be scared to talk about fucking anything that is in your head.
 Your close friends won’t judge you even when your own head is convincing you they will.
 I spent most of my adult life coming up with ways to disappear and it took two of my friends killing themselves after almost throwing myself under a fucking train to see clarity and sense.
 All I had to do was open my mouth.
 ANYONE you regard as a friend will listen to you, especially those who have used your shoulder to cry on in the past.